alanmansour/GramAI/reports/README.md

 >
 > Answer:

-The biggest challenge in the project was working with new tools and frameworks.
+The biggest challenge in the project was working with new tools and frameworks - those we have no prior experience with.
 In particular, when working on cloud, there were lots of issues when we tried to setup the deployment pipeline.
 Some scripts provided from the exercises were not working as intended.
 Therefore, we had to read GCP documentation and try out different examples from the available guides before we could identify any issue.
 This helped us gaining a better understanding of how different components are connected and interact with each other on GCP.
-Yet, there are still some problems that we were not able to solve.
-One of them being able to autmatically deploy a container.
+One problems that we had was not being able to autmatically deploy a container.
 Apparently, after doing some research, a large docker file can cause problems.
 In our case, the size is around 3.6 GB.
-Despite our efforts in optimizing and reducing the overall size by keeping only the necessary files and folders, the issue hasn't been resolved yet.
+Despite our efforts in optimizing and reducing the overall size by keeping only the necessary files and folders, it didn't work.
+The alternative solution that solved our problem was basically specifying the machine name which should handle all of the processing.
+The more capable the machine, the better it can handle large files.

 ### Question 27